shourovj/shourovj.github.io/bggen/blog-base/content/latex-tips.md

 So we need to figure out how to do it with pdfLaTeX.

-We have to hack it in using various packages depending on language.
-In my multilingual paper, I *wanted* to include CJK and Hebrew characters, but I just could not figure out Hebrew without XeLaTeX at least for CJK you can use the CJK packages.
+We have to hack it in using language-specific packages and fonts.
+In my [multilingual conceptual coverage](https://aclanthology.org/2023.acl-long.266/) paper, I *wanted* to include both CJK and Hebrew text, but I just could not get a working solution that allowed me to render all scripts without version clashes.

-I was able to get this working on arXiv:
+At least there is a `CJKutf8` package in pdfLaTeX that lets you pick CJK fonts inside of spans.
+I don't remember what these font names mean, but this is a working snippet I was able to cobble together to get arXiv-rendering CJK text.

 ```latex
 %%% preamble